jmkristian/AREDN-dnsmore/README.md

 See [client/README.md](client/README.md) for directions for using nsupdate.

-A client package is installed into AREDN nodes, to cause them to relay queries to the DNS servers.
+A client package is installed into AREDN nodes, which causes them to forward queries to the DNS servers.
 See [client/README.md](client/README.md)
 for directions to build and install this package.